-Brand voice is the unique personality that a brand projects through its written content and different communication channels.
+Brand voice represents the unique personality that a brand projects through its written content and different communication channels.
 It’s how you can tell, while scrolling through Instagram, whether a specific caption is by Chanel or Victoria’s Secret.
 Even if you didn’t look at the usernames, something about the tone and word choice would make it apparent.

-If you're reading this, you're probably interested in developing your own brand voice.
-And we're here to help you do exactly that!
-In this article, we’ll guide you through the step-by-step process of cultivating a consistent voice that's perfectly aligned with your brand identity.
+If you’re reading this, you’re probably interested in developing your unique brand voice.
+And we’re here to help you do exactly that!
+In this article, we’ll guide you through the step-by-step process of cultivating a consistent voice that’s perfectly aligned with your brand identity.

-First things first, brand voice should spring from brand identity.
+First things first, the brand voice should spring from the brand identity.
 Just as you make assumptions about someone’s personality based on how they talk and the words they use, you form an impression about a brand based on the voice of its content.